aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/cvp_cc.rst

 5. Select **Update** to return to 'Network Provisioning' and select **Save** at the bottom of the screen.
 Tasks will be generated and a notifcation will show next to the 'Tasks' option in the Navigation column.
 Now that we have Tasks created we can use Change Control feature.

-|

-.. thumbnail:: images/cvp_cc/cvp_cc_2.gif
-   :align: center
-   :title: creating and customizing a Change Control to include snapshot steps before and after the tasks.

-|

 6. Navigate to **Change Control** from the Provisioning Tab.